th2n10s4u/embd-website/src/readme.txt

 TODO:

+Set a fixed width to a box around the form and text and center it.

 Look at material-ui documentation to see how navbar buttons are implemented
     mui's navbar look like they're made for app development > web.